carpentries-incubator/machine-learning-novice-python/_episodes/04-modelling.md

 Our predictions can be denoted by $\hat{y}$ (pronounced "y hat") and our explanatory variables (or "features") denoted by $X$.
 In our case, we will use a single feature: the APACHE-IV score, a measure of severity of illness.

-There are two parameters of the model that we would like to learn from the training data - $w$, weight and $b$, bias.
+There are two parameters of the model that we would like to learn from the training data: $w$, weight and $b$, bias.
 Could we use a linear regression for our classification task?
 Let's try fitting a line to our outcome data.

 ```python
 # import the regression model